ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Projects are hard, exams are exactly like the practice exams
 - Work on projects with a group
 - Go to office hours when stuck
-- Use the bill Leonard method, work on this a little everyday until you get stuck, then move onto something else
+- Use the Bill Leonard method: work on an assignment until you get stuck, then move onto something els.
+Do this everyday

 #### ECE 210
 - A lot of people struggle in this class and complain a lot.
 They complain because they feel like there is a big difference between lecture and assignments.
 Yes, this is on purpose.
 Like how 241 is literally everything you need to get a job in Software, this course is everything you need to get a job in EE.
-There's a lot to learn and like how 122 changed your brain, this class will too.
+There's a lot to learn and like how 122 changed your brain, this class will too
 - Pay attention in class and take notes
-- Use different colors for your circuits
+- Use different colors for your circuit diagrams
 - Practice the shit out of practice exams and homeworks, know how everything works
 - There are a few rules like KCL and KVL that will let you solve any circuit.
-Really practice that rule and you can solve all the problems.
+Really practice those so you can solve all the problems easily

 #### Gen Ed
 - Take another Gen Ed, make sure to go onto rate my professor and find the best one with a decent class schedule